 To make this cake, you will need to:

-- Add the dry ingredients: Fine Semolina, Almond Meal, Baking Powder and Baking Soda.
+- Mix in the dry ingredients: Fine Semolina, Almond Meal, Baking Powder and Baking Soda.

-- Pour the semolina cake batter in a lined 8” / 20 cm springform pan.
+- Pour the semolina cake batter in a lined 8'' / 20 cm springform pan.
+You can grease the edges of the pan as well if you are worried it will stick to the pan.

 - Optional: thinly slice an orange and place the slices over the cake batter for decoration